 Repot my cactus spurge

-If you missed the moment, it's not very a big problem, you can do it all year!
+If you missed the right moment, it's not that big a deal.

 Repot your cacti every 3 or 4 years with potting soil mixed with a lot of sand.
-Know that the growth is related to the frequency of repotting: a cactus never repotted will stop growing!
+The growth is related to the frequency of repotting: a cactus never repotted will stop growing!

-When repotting, remove the old soil and dead roots as much as possible, while being careful not to damage the larger ones, which are alive.
+When repotting, remove the old soil and dead roots as much as possible, while being careful not to damage the larger ones.

 To facilitate drainage, place a layer of coarse sand in the bottom of the pot, or even pebbles for large plants.

-Once the repotting is complete, wait one to two weeks to resume watering, so that the damaged roots heal.
+Once the repotting is complete, wait one to two weeks before watering, so that the damaged roots heal.
 Otherwise, there is a risk of rottening the plant.

 Shelter my cactus spurge

-Tuck your tree spurges before the first cool nights, because it "freezes" at 8 ° C.
+Bring your cactus spurges in before the first cool nights, because it "freezes" at 8 ° C.